johnmartindev/threejs-journey/study-notes.md

 - Use castShadow and receiveShadow wisely.
 - Deactivate shadow update (shadow on first frame only):
 - `renderer.shadowMap.autoUpdate = false` and `renderer.shadowMp.needsUpdate = true`.
-- Use small textures and resize your texture as small as possible.
+- Use small textures/resize your textures.
 Also, keep power of 2 resolutions for mipmaps.
 - Use buffer geometries.
 Merge geometries using `BufferGeometryUtils`.
 - Create an `InstancedMesh`.
 - Use Draco compression on complex models.
 Use Gzip compression on assets.